zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 };
 ```

-Regular structure copies may sometimes hit this problem as well, although these cases are less often latency sensitive.
+Regular structure copies may sometimes hit this problem as well, although these are often less latency sensitive.
 The index decompression code discussed here is an interesting scenario where all individual accesses in the source code are matched precisely, but the compiler may be eager to combine multiple loads and stores together - and unless it combines the stores, the combined loads may suffer.

-In clang, this problem on this specific code is mercifully restricted to just a single version; hopefully, gcc will follow suit and figure out how to fix this regression before gcc-16 is released.
-Unfortunately, the presence or absence of this problem is often ephemeral and depends on the exact code the compiler uses; for cases where performance matters, beware store-load conflicts and pay close attention to the code compiler generates!
+In clang, this problem on this specific code is mercifully restricted to just a single compiler version; hopefully, gcc will follow suit and figure out how to fix this regression before gcc-16 is released.
+Unfortunately, the presence or absence of this problem is often ephemeral and depends on the exact code compiled, not just the compiler version; for cases where performance matters, beware store-load conflicts and pay close attention to the code compiler generates!

 [^1]: The compression ratio for triangle data is not state of the art compared to methods like Edgebreaker, but that's an explicit design point, as we want a way to encode index buffers without distoring the vertex cache optimized order.
 The encoding is specialized to be friendly to general purpose LZ/entropy codecs, so the encoded output could be compressed further by LZ4/Zstd if needed.
 [^2]: Or, to be specific, decimal gigabytes or gibibytes per second, which is the common unit of bandwidth measurement.
 If you have seen my Mastodon posts about this, or have read the numbers in my bug report, those use binary gigabytes and as such feature smaller numbers - sorry!